A Quiet Belief In Angels: Reception

 A Quiet Belief In Angels received generally positive reviews.
-Current Amazon ratings for the book give it 4 out of 5.
-The social cataloging website Goodreads.com holds a score of 3.5 out of 5.
+Current Amazon ratings for the book give it four out of five.
+The social cataloging website Goodreads holds a score of 3.5 out of 5.
 It was ranked third in the Sunday Times bestselling book list in the week of its review on TV.
 It was shortlisted for the Barry Award for best British crime fiction 2008, the 7th Prix Du Polar Européen 2008 of the weekly French magazine Le Point, Le Nouvel Observateur Crime Writing Prize 2008 and the Quebec Booksellers' Prize 2008.
 The book was featured on the Richard & Judy British Book awards of 2008.

-It went on to win the Inaugural Roman Noir Nouvel Observateur Prize in 2009, the Best Thriller 2009 by New York's Strand Magazine, along with the Livre De Poche Award, the Southern Independent Booksellers' Award 2010, and the USA National Indie Excellence Award for Best Mystery.
+It went on to win the Inaugural Roman Noir Nouvel Observateur Prize in 2009, the Best Thriller 2009 by New York's Strand magazine, along with the Livre De Poche Award, the Southern Independent Booksellers' Award 2010, and the USA National Indie Excellence Award for Best Mystery.